plexe-ai/smolmodels/README.md

    - Selects appropriate model architectures
    - Handles feature engineering
    - Manages training and validation
-   - Ensures outputs meet your specified constraints
+   - Ensures outputs meets the specified constraints

-4. **Validation & Refinement**: The model is tested against your constraints and refined using directives (like "optimize for speed" or "prioritize explainability").
+4. **Validation & Refinement**: The model is tested against constraints and refined using directives (like "optimize for speed" or "prioritize explainability").

 ## Key Features